Buddy Rich

 Bernard "Buddy" Rich (September 30, 1917 – April 2, 1987) was an American jazz drummer, songwriter, conductor, and bandleader.
 He is considered one of the most influential drummers of all time.

 Rich was born and raised in Brooklyn, New York, United States.
 He discovered his affinity for jazz music at a young age and began drumming at the age of two.
 He began playing jazz in 1937, working with acts such as Bunny Berigan, Artie Shaw, Tommy Dorsey, Count Basie, and Harry James.
 From 1942 to 1944, Rich served in the U.S. Marines.
 From 1945 to 1948, he led the Buddy Rich Orchestra.
 In 1966, he recorded a big-band style arrangement of songs from West Side Story.
-He found lasting success in 1966 with the formation of the Buddy Rich Big Band, also billed as the Buddy Rich Band and The Big Band Machine.
+He found lasting success in 1966 with the formation of the Buddy Rich Big Band, also billed as The Buddy Rich Band and The Big Band Machine.

 Rich was known for his virtuoso technique, power, and speed.
 He was an advocate of the traditional grip, though he occasionally used matched grip when playing the toms.
-Despite his commercial success and musical talent, Rich never learned how to read sheet music, preferring to listen to drum parts and play them from memory.
+Despite his commercial success and musical talent, Rich never learned how to read sheet music, preferring to listen to the drum parts played in rehearsal by his drum roadie and rely on his memory.

 Early life and career

-Rich was born in Sheepshead Bay, Brooklyn, New York, to Jewish parents Bess Skolnik and Robert Rich, both American vaudevillians.
-Before he turned two, he was part of his parents' act on vaudeville, but on breaks he would sneak into the orchestra pit and try to get the drummer's sticks.
-Rich would often sneak into jazz clubs at an age when he looked old enough to sit on the drum set.
-He was on Broadway as Baby Traps the Drum Wonder at age four, playing "The Stars and Stripes Forever" on a drum.
-He was a singer and tap dancer.
-In his teens he led a band and toured in the U.S. and Australia.
-At 15 he became the second highest paid child entertainer behind Jackie Coogan during the 1930s.
+Rich was born in Sheepshead Bay, Brooklyn, New York, to Jewish parents Bess Skolnik and Robert Rich who were both American vaudevillians.
+At 18 months old, he became part of his parents' vaudeville act, dressed in a sailor suit playing an arrangement of "The Stars and Stripes Forever" behind a large bass and snare drum – an act which concluded with him emerging from behind the drums tap-dancing to thunderous applause.
+By the age of four, he was headlining Broadway, billed as "Baby Traps the Drum Wonder".
+In his teens, he led a band and toured in the U.S. and Australia.
+By the age of 15, he was earning a weekly salary of $1,000 and was the second-highest-paid child entertainer during the 1930s, behind actor Jackie Coogan.
+Rich would sneak into jazz clubs at an age when he looked old enough to sit on the drum set, and fell in love with jazz.